mw0/MLnotebooks/HuggingFace/README.md

 <tr valign="top">
 <td>This is a streamlit app that does several things:

-* uses the <em>NY Times</em> Top Stories API to get metadata for the current top stories
+* uses the <em>NY Times</em> Top Stories API to get current metadata
-* extracts URLs and titles for the top 5, creates sidebar dropdown
+* creates sidebar dropdown from top 5 URLs and titles
 * when user selects a title:
-  * fetches the article directly from <em>Times</em> website
+  * fetches the article from <em>Times</em> website
   * extracts body of article using BeautifulSoup
-  * <em>NY Times</em> articles are typically too long for the summarizer, so body is truncated to a maximum of 720 words
+  * body of article is truncated to a maximum of 720 words, which summarizer can safely ingest
-  * applies summarizer to truncated text
+  * applies summarizer
-  * prints the resulting summary
+  * prints summary
   * prints content of full article
 * Using streamlit's caching capabilities, most steps (fetching and extracting text from an article, for example) are repeated only as needed.